BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework

 \section{Abstract}

-Federated learning (FL) enables collaborative training of machine learning models while protecting the privacy of data.
+Federated learning (FL) enables collaborative training of machine learning models without sharing training data.
 Traditional FL heavily relies on a trusted centralized server.
-It is vulnerable to poisoning attacks, the sharing of raw model updates puts the private training data under the risk of being reconstructed, and it suffers from an efficiency problem due to heavy communication cost.
-Although decentralized FL eliminates the central dependence, it may worsen the other problems due to insufficient constraints on the behavior of participants and distributed consensus on the global model update.
-In this paper, we propose a blockchain-based fully decentralized peer-to-peer (P2P) framework for FL, called BlockDFL for short.
-It leverages blockchain to force participants to behave well.
-It integrates gradient compression and our designed voting mechanism to coordinate decentralized FL among peer participants without mutual trust, while preventing data from being reconstructed from transmitted model updates.
+Although decentralized FL eliminates the central dependence, it may worsen the other inherit problems faced by FL such as poisoning attacks and data representation leakage due to insufficient restrictions on the behavior of participants, and heavy communication cost, especially in fully decentralized scenarios, i.e., peer-to-peer (P2P) settings.
+In this paper, we propose a blockchain-based fully decentralized P2P framework for FL, called BlockDFL.
+It takes blockchain as the foundation, leveraging the proposed PBFT-based voting mechanism and two-layer scoring mechanism to coordinate FL among peer participants without mutual trust, while effectively defending against poisoning attacks.
+Gradient compression is introduced to lowering communication cost and prevent data from being reconstructed from transmitted model updates.
 Extensive experiments conducted on two real-world datasets exhibit that BlockDFL obtains competitive accuracy compared to centralized FL and can defend poisoning attacks while achieving efficiency and scalability.
-Especially when the proportion of malicious participants is as high as 40\%, BlockDFL can still preserve the accuracy of FL, outperforming existing fully decentralized FL frameworks based on blockchain.
+Especially when the proportion of malicious participants is as high as 40\%, BlockDFL can still preserve the accuracy of FL, outperforming existing fully decentralized P2P FL frameworks based on blockchain.